Elizabeth-Ofulue/SQL/README.md

 # SQL

-This repository holds all projects on data analysis and exploration with SQL.
+This repository holds all projects on data analysis and exploration with SQL/ PostgresSQL , T-SQL or MySQL.